balena-io/balena-cli-masterclass/README.md

 #### 1.2 Authentication

-To use balena CLI, you need to login to a balenaCloud account.
+To use balena CLI, you need to login into a balenaCloud account.
 If you don't have one, you can use the dashboard [here](https://dashboard.balena-cloud.com/signup) or sign up with the login command by selecting `I don't have a balena account!`.
 Either way,